gargsid1711/Computer-Vision/README.md

-# Computer-Vision

-## This Repository contains all the source files for the CS543/ECE549 - Computer Vision Class
+# This Repository contains all the source files for the CS543/ECE549 - Computer Vision Class

-### MP0: Image demosaicing
+## MP0: Image demosaicing

-### MP1: Shape from Shading
+## MP1: Shape from Shading

-### MP2: Hybrid Images and Scale-space blob detection
+## MP2: Hybrid Images and Scale-space blob detection

-### MP3: Robust estimation and geometric vision
+## MP3: Robust estimation and geometric vision

-### MP4: Deep Convolutional Neural Networks
+## MP4: Deep Convolutional Neural Networks